High Potential Individual Visa UK – 2025 Guide

 How to Apply If You’re Inside the UK

-You may be able to switch to a High Potential Individual visa if you’re already in the UK on a different type of visa.
+If you’re already in the UK on a different type of visa, you may be able to switch to a high-potential individual visa.
 You must apply online.

-Your partner or children will also need to apply separately to switch their visa.
-They can either apply at the same time as you, or at any time before their current visa expires.
+Your partner or children must also apply separately to switch their visas.
+They can apply at the same time as you or at any time before their current visa expires.

 Note that you can’t apply to switch to a High Potential Individual visa if you’re currently in the UK on any of the following visas: